earthly/website/blog/_posts/2022-03-08-golang-monorepo.md

 ### Efficient Caching in a Monorepo Build

-An efficient build tool for a monorepo would not rebuild components that haven't changed, nor would it re-run tests that aren't necessary.
+An efficient build tool for a monorepo should not rebuild components that haven't changed, nor should it re-run tests that aren't necessary.
 Earthly does this naturally in a local environment, which is super useful in speeding up development.